 - Brown Mackie College ?
 Cincinnati provides higher education to traditional and nontraditional students through associate's degree, diploma, and certificate programs designed to enhance career opportunities, broaden perspectives through appropriate general education courses, develop critical and independent thinking skills, improve problem-solving abilities and develop an appreciation for lifelong and continued education.

-- The teacher population of 35 teachers has grown by 9% over five years.
+- The teacher population of 30 teachers has stayed relatively flat over five years.